World Facing Last Chance To Keep Pandemic Accord Alive - UrduPoint

 World Facing Last Chance To Keep Pandemic Accord Alive

-Geneva, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) Countries thrashing out a historic agreement on tackling future pandemics must use April to bridge their differences because failure cannot be an option, the negotiations co-chair told AFP.
+Geneva, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2024) Countries thrashing out a historic agreement on tackling future pandemics have one month to bridge their differences because failure cannot be an option, the negotiations co-chair told AFP.

 Nations have spent the last two years drafting an international accord on pandemic prevention, preparedness and response, but remain far apart on crucial issues such as vaccine equity and pathogen surveillance.

-The planned final round of negotiations therefore missed the target of finishing the accord by Easter to make it ready for adoption by the World Health Organization's 194 member states at their annual assembly starting on May 27.
+The planned final round of negotiations therefore missed the target of finishing the accord by Easter, so it would be ready for adoption by the World Health Organization's 194 member states at their annual assembly starting on May 27.

 Countries will instead return to the WHO headquarters in Geneva for a do-or-die extra round of talks from April 29 to May 10.

-Roland Driece, who is co-chairing the negotiations, wants nations to use the time between now and then to climb out of their trenches and find compromises.
+Roland Driece, who is co-chairing the negotiations, wants nations to use the time between now and then to find compromises.

 "We want them to speak with each other, and not at each other," the Dutch health diplomat told AFP.